Duration

 Worried about getting home safely?
 You're not alone

-Nearly 9 in 10 women feel unsafe walking alone after dark, according to a survey conducted by Newstalk.
-The risks extend beyond walking—ridesharing services like Uber can also lead to unwanted harassment.
-When late hour events are a common part of social life, traveling alone often becomes an unavoidable and anxiety-inducing experience.
+9 in 10 women feel unsafe walking alone after dark, according to a survey conducted by Newstalk.
+The risks extend beyond walking—ridesharing services like Uber also lead to unwanted harassment.
+When late hour events are a common part of social life, traveling alone often becomes an unavoidable experience that can be anxiety-inducing.

 The Solution